The Rainbow Trail (1925 film)

 The Rainbow Trail is a 1925 American silent Western film written and directed by Lynn Reynolds.
 It is based on the 1915 novel The Rainbow Trail by Zane Grey.
 The film stars Tom Mix, Anne Cornwall, George Bancroft, Lucien Littlefield, Mark Hamilton, and Vivien Oakland.
 The film was released on May 24, 1925, by Fox Film Corporation.

 Plot

 As described in a film magazine review, John Shefford has to enter a lawless settlement in order to reach the deep valley imprisoning his uncle and companions.
 Fighting against heavy odds, he rescues a young woman to save her from a forced marriage.

 Cast

+Preservation

+A 35mm print of the film is held by George Eastman House.